hasura/graphql-engine/ref/hasura-microservices/auth/configuration.rst

 Email
 -----

-Right now Hasura Auth supports only `Sparkpost <https://www.sparkpost.com/>`_.
+Right now Hasura Auth supports only `SparkPost <https://www.sparkpost.com/>`_.
 But very soon, it will support `Mandrill <https://mandrill.com>`_ and `AWS
 <https://aws.amazon.com/ses/>`_.

-To start sending emails, signup for `Sparkpost <https://www.sparkpost.com/>`_.
+To start sending emails, signup for `SparkPost <https://www.sparkpost.com/>`_.
 Then create a sending domain, verify the domain and then obtain an API key.
-Sparkpost provides helful interface to guide through the process.
+SparkPost provides helful interface to guide through the process.

 Please remember that you have to setup SPF and DKIM records for your domain to start sending emails from your domain.
 Otherwise, any email provider will reject sending emails.

-Sparkpost resources for setting up SPF/DKIM:
+SparkPost resources for setting up SPF/DKIM:
 `<https://support.sparkpost.com/customer/portal/articles/1933360-verify-sending-domains>`_
 `<https://www.sparkpost.com/blog/understanding-spf-and-dkim-in-sixth-grade-english/>`_

-* **Sparkpost API Key**: The API key obtained from your Sparkpost account.
+* **SparkPost API Key**: The API key obtained from your SparkPost account.

 * **Sender email address**: Email address of the sender.